四拳波羅蜜大光明 Shikin Haramistu Daikoumiyo

 This phrase is a bit more complex, since it requires a deeper translation.
-Literally it means “waves, gauze, sweet nectar”.
+Literally it means “wave, silk, honey”.
 Makes sense right?
 Of course not.
 To get a better idea, let’s break down each word in the phrase:

 - Wave: this is used as a metaphor for instability.
 You can visualize pond; when the water is still it’s flat and stable.
 When throw a stone into the pond it disturbs the stability by creating waves.

-- Gauze: this is a metaphor for cloudiness of thought.
-Gauze is lightly interwoven threads that somewhat see through.
-Think of this like gauze wrapped around the eyes, making it difficult to see the world.
+- Silk: this is a metaphor for cloudiness of thought.
+Think of this like silk wrapped around the eyes, making it difficult to see the world.

-- Sweet Nectar: This is a metaphor for achieving what they refer to in Buddhism as “enlightenment”.
+- Honey: This is a metaphor for achieving what they refer to in Buddhism as “enlightenment”.
 It means the sweetness of having a clear mind.

 大光明 Daikoumyo “Big Bright Light”